 Marine picocyanobacteria expanded into the oceans during a time of major upheaval in the whole Earth system.
-Geologic records from the period bridging the Neoproterozoic and early Phanerozoic indicate the breakup of the super-continent Rodinia [67-70], possible changes in the nature of plate tectonics linked to cooling of the mantle and crust [71-77], an expansion of shallow seas [69,78-80], major carbon cycle perturbations [41,81,82] and several "snowball Earth" episodes of global glaciation [83-86].
+Geologic records from the period bridging the Neoproterozoic and early Phanerozoic indicate the breakup of the super-continent Rodinia [64-67], possible changes in the nature of plate tectonics linked to cooling of the mantle and crust [68-74], an expansion of shallow seas [66,75-77], major carbon cycle perturbations [38,78,79] and several "snowball Earth" episodes of global glaciation [80-83].
 At the same time, ocean chemistry was undergoing a fundamental shift (Fig. 2).
-It has in recent decades become increasingly clear that, even as shallow waters became oxidized [87], the deep open ocean remained largely anoxic well into the Proterozoic, long after oxygen first began accumulating in the atmosphere [88].
-It was first thought that Proterozoic oceans were mostly euxinic (rich in H2S) [88], but more recent evidence suggests the oceans were instead largely ferruginous (rich in Fe2+) [89,90], with euxinia restricted to regions of enhanced productivity near continental boundaries [29,91].
+It has in recent decades become increasingly clear that the deep open ocean remained largely anoxic well into the Proterozoic, long after oxygen first began accumulating in the atmosphere [84].
+It was first thought that Proterozoic oceans were mostly euxinic (rich in H2S) [84], but more recent evidence suggests the oceans were instead largely ferruginous (rich in Fe2+) [85,86], with euxinia restricted to regions of enhanced productivity near continental boundaries [26,87].
 In contrast, the modern oceans are largely oxygenated.
-The exact time course of ocean oxygenation is actively being debated - recent evidence suggests the oceans may not have become permanently oxygenated until the early Ordovician (ca. 400 Mya) [92] or even the Triassic (ca. 200 Mya) [93] - but evidence for the initiation of this process reaches back to the Neoproterozoic [38,92-96].
+The exact time course of ocean oxygenation is actively being debated - recent evidence suggests the oceans may not have become permanently oxygenated until the early Ordovician (ca. 400 Mya) [88] or even the Triassic (ca. 200 Mya) [89] - but evidence for the initiation of this process reaches back to the Neoproterozoic [35,88-92].